(keep reading to learn what happened)

 Thanks for an amazing 24 years!!

-As of 2022, the old Brenda’s Inferno Phoenix location is still empty for now, though I imagine a new business will move in soon.
+As of 2023, the old Brenda’s Inferno Phoenix location is still empty for now as far as I can tell, though I imagine a new business will move in soon.

 I’ll try to update this post when we know more about the new tenant.

 In the meantime, here’s what the old Armadillo Grill Phoenix location looks like in the most recent Google Maps street view update (from October 2022).

 You can see that it still has the Brenda’s Inferno branding on the building: